-Drive up the Craters of the Moon NM Loop Road to the parking pullout for the Inferno Cone “trail.”
+Drive up the Craters of the Moon National Monument Loop Road to the parking area for the Inferno Cone “trail.”
 Park here (6,040 feet).
-This climb is part of a multi-peak endeavor including Big Craters, Silent Cone, North Crater, and Paisley Cone.
+This climb is part of a multi-peak endeavor that includes Big Craters, Silent Cone, North Crater, and Paisley Cone.
 This route is the next leg of a traverse from North Crater to Paisley Cone.

 South Ridge, Class 2

-Same as for the Northwest Ridge Route.
+Same as for the northwest ridge.
 This route is the final leg of a loop route that begins and ends at the Inferno Cone trailhead parking area.

-From the summit, descend the crumbly, rocky South Ridge to a gravel slope lower down.
-Follow a footpath on the gravel slope leading SW to intercept the Loop Road.
-Hike up the Loop road a short distance to reach the Inferno Cone trailhead parking area.
-The exposure on the R/W side of this ridge is serious, so be careful.
+From the summit, descend the crumbly, rocky south ridge to a gravel slope lower down.
+Follow a footpath on the gravel slope leading southwest to intercept the Loop Road.
+Hike up the Loop Road a short distance to reach the Inferno Cone trailhead parking area.
+The exposure on the right/west side of the south ridge is serious so be careful.